Chart Color Schemes

 An assessment of population growth drivers in Inglewood reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of Inglewood (WA) is around 6,298.
-This figure represents an increase of 461 people since the 2021 Census, which reported a population of 5,837.
-The latest estimate is based on AreaSearch's validation of new addresses and their examination of ABS ERP data released in June 2024, showing a resident population of 6,283.
-This results in a population density ratio of 2,179 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Inglewood's population growth since the Census, at 7.9%, is close to the national average of 8.9%.
-The primary driver for this growth was overseas migration contributing approximately 86.0% of overall population gains.
+Inglewood's population is estimated at around 6,494 as of Nov 2025.
+This reflects an increase of 657 people since the 2021 Census, which reported a population of 5,837.
+The change is inferred from AreaSearch's estimate of 6,357 residents following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 2,247 persons per square kilometer, above national averages assessed by AreaSearch.
+Inglewood's growth of 11.3% since the 2021 census exceeded the national average of 9.7%.
+Overseas migration contributed approximately 86.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population